tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   - The data-driven tasks `t1`, `t2`, and `t3` are instantiated as
     `hls::task` class objects as discussed above.
 The three tasks are specified by the functions `splitter()`, `odd()`, and `even()`, respectively.
-The syntax of instantiation of the data-driven tasks is similar to that of instantiating threads in standard C++.
+The instantiation of the data-driven tasks is similar to that of instantiating threads in standard C++.
 Indeed, the qualifier `hls_thread_local` before each instantiation of an `hls::task` object is used to ensure the thread that emulates that data-driven task starts only once and keeps the same state when called multiple times in the C simulation of the HLS code above.
   - The data flow graph in {eq}`even_odd`is explicitly connected by setting the `hls::stream<int>` objects `s1` and `s2` as output FIFOs for task `t1` and input FIFOs for tasks `t2` and `t3`.
 Note